Skip to content

 return cls

-class Vector(VectorBase):
+class Person:

-Metaclass
+Solution 3: Metaclass

 Metaclass is the most advanced and most capable approach to customize class creation.
 However, it is the most complex one that should be avoided if other approaches work for you.
-It you are not sure whether you need it, you don't.
+If you are not sure whether you need it, you don't.

 A metaclass is a class whose instances are classes -- a class' class, thus the name metaclass.
 It is essentially a class factory.